-The following table shows the FY 2024 Proposed Budget by cost center for the Department of Housing & Community Development.
-The FY 2024 Proposed Budget for cost centers is \$4.3 million, \$743,912 or 20.8% higher than the FY 2023 Adopted Budget.
+The following table shows the FY 2024 Proposed Budget by cost center for the Department of Housing and Community Development.
+The FY 2024 Proposed Budget is \$4.3 million, \$743,912 or 20.8% higher than the FY 2023 Adopted Budget.
 There are two cost centers funded: Housing and Urban Development and Neighborhood Planning.
-Personnel and operating expenditures from the unfunded cost centers were transferred to this cost center and reflects organizational changes that occurred in FY 2023 to consolidate all housing initiatives work under one umbrella through the Department of Housing & Community Development, including the transfer of 2.0 FTEs; these position changes are further described in the Position Levels section of this overview.
+Personnel and operating expenditures from the unfunded cost centers were transferred to this cost center and reflects organizational changes that occurred in FY 2023 to consolidate all housing initiatives work under one umbrella through the Department of Housing and Community Development, including the transfer of two FTEs from the Gainesville Community Redevelopment Area.

-FY22 FY23 FY24 \$ Change vs. % Change vs. Expenditures by Cost Center Actual Adopted Proposed FY23 Budget FY23 Budget Affordable Housing Initiative 48,126 76,879 0 (76,879) (100.0%) Homeless Initiative 52,136 80,716 0 (80,716) (100.0%) Housing and Urban Development 74,517 3,307,310 4,207,916 900,606 27.2% Neighborhood Planning 99,858 104,555 105,457 902 0.9% Total Expenditures by Cost 274,638 3,569,461 4,313,373 743,912 20.8% Center
+Funanditura by Cost Contar FY22 FY23 FY24 \$ Change vs. % Change vs. Expenditures by Cost Center Actual Adopted Proposed FY23 Budget FY23 Budget Affordable Housing Initiative 48,126 76,879 О (76,879) (100.0%) Homeless Initiative 52,136 80,716 0 (80,716) (100.0%) Housing and Urban Development 74,517 3,307,310 4,207,916 900,606 27.2% Neighborhood Planning 99,858 104,555 105,457 902 0.9% Total Expenditures by Cost 274,638 3,569,461 4,313,373 743,912 20.8% Center

-Outside Agency Funding: The Department of Housing & Community Development provides funding to outside agencies through the CDBG and HOME grant allocations in the Housing and Urban Development and Neighborhood Planning cost centers.
+Outside Agency Funding: The Department of Housing and Community Development provides funding to outside agencies through the CDBG and HOME grant allocations in the Housing and Urban Development and Neighborhood Planning cost centers.
 These awards are made on an annual basis due to changes in grant funding received by the City.
 Up to 15% of the Gainesville CDBG allocation may go to Outside Agencies or city departments for social services.
 A formal application process, including funding criteria, have been developed which require each applicant to present detailed information about their funding request, including project description, other available funding sources, and how each project or service would complement services already provided by the City, or what benefits the City/neighbors would receive for funds awarded.
 Applications are made to the reviewing advisory board that then hears detailed presentations from each applicant and performs on-site visits.
-For CDBG and HOME grant funds, applications are reviewed by the Department of Housing & Community Development as well as the City Commission appointed Citizens Advisory Commission for Community Development (CACCD).
+For CDBG and HOME grant funds, applications are reviewed by the Department of Housing and Community Development as well as the City Commission appointed Citizens Advisory Commission for Community Development (CACCD).